craigbuckler/theanimalsays2025/src/content/04_about/01_privacy-policy.md

 When ordering [children's books](--ROOT--books/) or [kits](--ROOT--kits/), I collect your name, email address, and delivery address to fulfill the order.

-This information is only stored by PayPal and not copied to our own systems.
+This information is only stored by PayPal and not copied to other systems.

 ## Information Access